Prajwalmegalamani/Attendance-Calculator-For-MSTEAMS/README.md

 # Attendance Calculator
 ## Our small Project to help Teachers and Meeting Organisers to easily Calculate Attendance from Microsoft Teams

-## Project Goal:
+## About Our Project:
- If you are familiar with Microsoft Teams you might have noticed that the Attendance list you download is a Mess, And if you want to Assess it make a list of Absentees and Presentees it would take a Hour.So Here,We are trying to achieve to automate this process by writing a Python code which will help The meeting orgainzers to easily sort the absentees and presentees from the there meetings.These project is specially dedicated to our teachers.
+ If you are familiar with Microsoft Teams you might have noticed that the Attendance list you download is a mess and if you want to assess it, you have to make a list of Absentees and Presentees it would take a lot of time.
+So Here we are trying to achieve to automate this process by writing a Python code which will help the meeting orgainzers to easily sort the absentees and presentees from the meetings.

 ## Who can Use: